patelkhushal/TweetsAnalyzer/README.md

 For example, consider previous string string:
 "United Airlines has poor customer service"

-Using sklearn's tf-idf library, we find that "United Airlines" and "customer service" are assigned more weight than other words.
+Using `sklearn` `tf-idf` library, we find that "United Airlines" and "customer service" are assigned more weight than other words.
 We use this library to extract topics out of a tweet.

 Please see reference [2] and [3] for more info regarding TF-IDF score and sklearn tf-idf library
 </details>